LeBaronDeCharlus/Wrike-CLI-Client/README.md

-  tasks     Actions on tasks, default list your tasks folders   Actions on folders, default list your folders contacts  Actions on contacts, default list your contacts help      Print this message or the help of the given subcommand(s)
+  tasks     Actions on tasks, default list your tasks folders   Actions on folders, default list your folders contacts  Actions on contacts, default list your contacts workflows Actions on workflows, default list your workflows help      Print this message or the help of the given subcommand(s)